taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 * to connect how we study the brain to the subjective experience of living with one;

-* to improve existing strategies for teasing apart general principles which govern all nervous systems, from specialized adaptations dependent on evolutionary and developmental histories, in order to better guide our generalizations of empirical results beyond the specific individuals or populations studied;

 * to develop theories and methodologies for field neuroscience, which would complement laboratory neuroscience by a) verifying the ethological validity of behaviour studies and of humane research techniques, and b) increasing the diversity and quantity of neural systems accessible to empirical neuroscientific study;

+* to improve, through comparative studies, strategies for teasing apart general principles which govern all nervous systems, from specialized adaptations dependent on evolutionary and developmental histories, in order to better guide our generalizations of empirical results beyond the specific individuals or populations studied;

 * to nurture a culture of collaboration, trust, and rigorous play in research; and